jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 2.2.0
 ===========================

+CMTK now requires at least CMake 2.8.0 to build.

 CMTK has been built and tested on the following platforms:

 - Linux 32bit (Fedora 15), gcc 4.6.1